Block Filters

 blocks.getSaveContent.extraProps

 A filter that applies to all blocks returning a WP Element in the save function.
 This filter is used to add extra props to the root element of the save function.
-For example: to add a className, an id, or any valid prop for this element.
+For example, you could add a className, an id, or any valid prop for this element.

-Adding a background by default to all blocks.
+The following example adds a red background by default to all blocks.

 function addBackgroundColorStyle( props ) {